The evolution of the marketing technologist: How martech roles have changed during the last 5 years

 Exponential growth is the nature of technology and martech is no different — every new iteration of a martech solution aims to improve upon itself, resulting in an accelerated rate of progress.
 And with every new evolution cycle, the marketing technologists tasked with managing it all will have to evolve as well.
 There is no “final” list of primary marketing technologist roles — as the industry changes so will the players.

-As Brinker so eloquently puts it when looking at how these roles will continue to evolve, “Everyone has a horizon that keeps pushing the industry forward.”
+As Brinker puts it when looking at how these roles will continue to evolve, “Everyone has a horizon that keeps pushing the industry forward.”

 Opinions expressed in this article are those of the guest author and not necessarily MarTech.
 Staff authors are listed here.